How to Use Cumin: 5 Essential Ways, Pairings & Global Recipes

 Mediterranean Halloumi Skillet Infuses savory depth into grilled cheeses

-Proper Storage Tips to Keep Cumin Fresh
+Proper Storage Tips for Fresh Cumin

 • Air-tight containers: Store in glass jars away from heat sources.